Curricula

 Credits earned: Forensic Science with Lab, English/Creative Writing, and Applied Critical Thinking.

-Format: Available in Solo Student and Group Editions, along with a free Teacher’s Edition.
+Format: Available in Solo Student and Group Editions with a free Teacher’s Edition.
+The core program runs six weeks, with an Optional Part 2 for extended learning.

 Mystery 2: The Case of the Boston Burglaries

-Boston’s historic waterfront has always been rich with stories—but now, it’s the scene of a bold string of crimes that threaten to rewrite history.
-In the shadows of cobblestone streets and centuries-old landmarks, a series of high-profile thefts has left the city on edge.
-Museum curators, historians, and collectors are scrambling to protect their treasures, while the public demands answers.
+Boston’s historic waterfront has always been rich with stories, but now it is the backdrop for a daring string of thefts that could rewrite history.
+In the shadows of cobblestone streets and centuries-old landmarks, a series of high-profile crimes has left the city on edge.
+Museum curators, historians, and collectors are scrambling to shield their treasures while the public demands answers.

 Each week, students will: